Stanisław Bobiński: Soviet career

 He continued his career as a Soviet communist politician and at various times he was a delegate to the Comintern and Communist Party General Committee.
-He was a member of the III Congress of the Comintern (June-July 1921).
-In 1922-1924, he became a professor of philosophy and rector of the Gorky Ural University in Yekaterinburg, and beginning in 1925 was a member of the Polish Bureau (Polburo) in the Central Committee of the All-Union Communist Party of Bolsheviks.
+He was a member of the III Congress of the Comintern (June–July 1921).
+In 1922–1924, he became a professor of philosophy and rector of the Gorky Ural University in Yekaterinburg, and beginning in 1925 was a member of the Polish Bureau (Polburo) in the Central Committee of the All-Union Communist Party of Bolsheviks.

-In 1926-1928 he worked as a researcher at the Communist Academy in Moscow.
-In addition, he was an activist of the Communist Party of Poland (KPP): in particular, in 1921 and 1925-1926 he was a member of the representation of the Central Committee of the KPP in the executive committee of the Comintern.
+In 1926–1928 he worked as a researcher at the Communist Academy in Moscow.
+In addition, he was an activist of the Communist Party of Poland (KPP): in particular, in 1921 and 1925–1926 he was a member of the representation of the Central Committee of the KPP in the executive committee of the Comintern.
 He was also the director of the Moscow Polytechnic Institute.
 In 1929 he was demoted from most his party posts and became a head of a technical museum in Moscow.

+Bobiński's first wife was the writer Helena Brunów (sister of communist Julian Brun).
+His second wife was Jadwiga Siekierska, a communist art theorist.

 Execution and rehabilitation

-He was arrested in the evening of June 15, 1937 by the NKVD during the Great Purge on charges of participating in the counter-revolutionary organization Polish Military Organisation ("POW"), conducting espionage activities in the USSR on behalf of Polish intelligence, having knowledge of other members' terrorist plans, and Luxemburgism.
+He was arrested in the evening of 15 June 1937 by the NKVD during the Great Purge on charges of participating in the counter-revolutionary organization Polish Military Organisation ("POW"), conducting espionage activities in the USSR on behalf of Polish intelligence, having knowledge of other members' terrorist plans, and Luxemburgism.

 He was sentenced to death by the Military Collegium of the Supreme Court of the USSR.
-The court session lasted twenty minutes and execution took place on September 20, 1937.
+The court session lasted twenty minutes and execution took place on 20 September 1937.
 Cremated in the crematorium at the Don Cemetery, the ashes were buried anonymously.

 He was rehabilitated by the Soviet government in 1955.